How You’re Secretly Slowing Down Your Metabolism

 Resistance training involves exercising with weights and this can help to prevent a metabolic decline.

-Types of resistance training includes lifting weights, using resistance bands as well as kettle-bells.
+Types of resistance training include lifting weights, using resistance bands as well as kettle-bells.

 Living a sedentary life